-- providing help and support to meet the needs of children as soon as problems emerge; - protecting children from maltreatment, whether that is within or outside the home, including online; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; - promoting the upbringing of children with their birth parents, or otherwise their family network through a kinship care arrangement, whenever possible and where this is in the best interests of the children; - taking action to enable all children to have the best outcomes in line with the outcomes set out in the Children's Social Care National Framework.
+- protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.

-All adults working in our school maintain an attitude of ' it could happen here'.
-We recognise that staff, because of their contact with and knowledge of children in their care, are well placed to identify abuse, neglect and exploitation and offer support to children in need.
+All adults working in our school maintain an attitude of 'it could happen here'.
+We recognise that staff, because of their contact with and knowledge of children in their care, are well placed to identify abuse, Pupils at greater risk of harm and exploitation and offer support to children in need.